 Rigid orthotics are designed to control function and are used primarily for walking or dress shoes.
 They are often composed of a firm material, such as plastic or carbon fiber.

 Rigid orthotics control motion in the two major foot joints that lie directly below the ankle joint and may improve or eliminate strains, aches, and pains in the legs, thighs, and lower back.

-Once all the necessary measurements are taken, a unique orthotic is created to fit to your foot.
-Once ready, you just slip it into your shoes and go on your way!
+Once a unique orthotic is created to fit your foot, you just slip it into your shoes and go on your way!

 Help for All Forms of Foot and Ankle Pain

 If you're experiencing pain in your feet and ankles, don't ignore it.
 Rather than make guesses about what over-the-counter insert might help and risk it causing additional problems, contact the experts at Southern Oregon Foot & Ankle.
 Your feet will be glad you did!